 Template – Some designs are too intricate for genuine leather.
 I designed a few here that are tried and true.

-Cutting Leather with the Cricut
+How to Make Leather Earrings with the Cricut

-Line the back of the leather with transfer tape/contact paper/vinyl.
+The first step is to line the back of the leather with transfer tape/contact paper/vinyl.

 As I mentioned earlier, it is important to have a smooth backside of the leather so it doesn’t ruin the mat with little leather pieces.